MJMesf/updated_aafc_data_scanner/README.md

     - **inventories.py** \
 contains `Inventory` class (main class to collect, store and export data from a given `DataCatalogue`)
     - **tools.py** \
-contains classes `TenaciousSession` and `DataCatalogue`, used by the main program to handle web requests
+contains `DataCatalogue` and its subclasses, along with `TenaciousSession` class, used by the main program to handle web requests

 - **documentation/** ... \
 contains data originally used by the program to run properly.
-This data was later moved to **./aafc_data_scanner/data.py** to allow export as a single executable file, but these were left these here for documentation and understanding purpose, along with data schemas of the output inventory tables.
+This data was later moved to **./aafc_data_scanner/data.py** to allow export as a single executable file, but these were left here for documentation and understanding, along with data schemas of the output inventory tables.

-- **icons** \
+- **icons/**
     - **aafc_data_scanner_icon.ico**
 application's icon